Head of Applied Microbiology

 We can enable microorganisms to produce a wide array of chemicals by genetic engineering.
 However, for efficient production the metabolism of the organism must be re-routed to enhance product formation.
 In a process called metabolic engineering, specific reactions in the highly complex metabolic network of the organism are altered, introduced or deleted in order to increase the flux from substrate to product.
 This can be achieved by adding genetic ‘modules’ to the organism that encode enzymes that perform specific metabolic reactions, or by deleting the corresponding genes in the genome of the organism.

-A typical microorganism contains thousands of genes, which encode thousands of proteins, which perform tens of thousands of reactions.
+A typical microorganism contains thousands of genes, which encode thousands of proteins, which perform thousands of reactions.
 This level of complexity makes understanding the effect of even a single perturbation highly complex.
 Luckily, recent advances in bio-analytics have enabled us to analyze every aspect of the organism.
-Genome sequencing is increasingly affordable, and the determination of the relative and absolute abundance of transcripts, proteins, metabolites and even reaction rates in the primary metabolism are becoming ever more accurate and affordable.
+Genome sequencing is increasingly affordable, and the determination of the relative and absolute abundance of transcripts, proteins, metabolites, and even reaction rates in the primary metabolism are becoming ever more accurate and affordable.
 The large volumes of data produced by such systems-wide analyses can be incorporated into computational metabolic models in order to understand the effect of different alterations.
 The ultimate aim is rational strain engineering: to be able to predict which genetic alterations in the highly complex organic system will lead to a desired effect.